 Alkaline water has been gaining in popularity in the last few years.
 An alkaline filtration system will filter water out, similar to a standard countertop water filter, but after filtering out, contaminants will add essential minerals back into the water.

 Alkaline water will generally have a higher pH and usually add minerals such as magnesium, calcium, and potassium back into the water.
 These filters are usually meant for water that is already very clean and is more of preference by the drinker than a necessity.

-Depending on your budget and your lifestyle, the length of the filter cartridge life could have an impact on your decision.
-If you have a family or are a college student with a very busy life, remembering to change a filter every three months might not be the most realistic.
+Depending on your budget and your lifestyle, the length of the filter cartridge life could impact your decision.
+If you have a family or are a college student with a hectic life, remembering to change a filter every three months might not be the most realistic.